-All boys study Chemistry as a separate subject in the First to Third Years, during which we aim to secure a firm appreciation of the fundamentals of chemical structure, methodology and reactivity with a strong emphasis on inspiring boys through practical chemistry and critical thought that continues throughout their school career.
-In the fourth and fifth years boys opt for either Chemistry as a separate subject or the Dual Award Science with both routes following the EdExcel iGCSE specification.
-Boys who choose to take the subject at A Level follow the EdExcel A Level course.
+All our students study Chemistry as a separate subject in the First to Third Years, during which we aim to secure a firm appreciation of the fundamentals of chemical structure, methodology and reactivity with a strong emphasis on inspiring boys through practical chemistry and critical thought that continues throughout their school career.
+In the fourth and fifth years, students opt for either Chemistry as a separate subject or the Dual Award Science with both routes following the EdExcel iGCSE specification.
+Pupils who choose to take the subject at A Level follow the EdExcel A Level course.

 Abingdon’s highly successful Chemistry department has nine specialist teachers supported by two full time technicians across seven state-of-the-art teaching laboratories on the top floor of the school’s Yang Science Centre.